 I pounded the notion into my brain that it’s sober or die, so I climbed aboard for the ride.
 I learned a trade and have made beautiful things.
 I put the R back in fiend and learned how to be a friend.
 I can now hit the pause button and experience my own life.
-Great fortune has come my way, not by magic, but opportunity and hard work.
+Great fortune has come my way—and I’m not talking about money—not by magic, but opportunity and hard work.
 It tastes pretty sweet to pursue my passion of the written word.
-It’s better than Nutra-loaf.
+Better than Nutra-loaf.

-Next came nearly two decades of pounding nails and swollen thumbs.
-I built sturdy little construction company from the ground up.
-I got a Band-Aid.
-I married the woman I had been stalking (seems there are more I’s on this page than the intro to Crazy Train), an artist name Terrell, who shares my passions and my bad jokes.
+Next came nearly two decades of pounding nails, and swollen thumbs.
+I got a Band-Aid and built a sturdy little construction company from the ground up.
+Now I’m working on a platform.
+I married the woman I had been stalking (seems there are more I’s on this page than the intro to Crazy Train), an artist name Terrell, who shares my passion and tolerates my bad jokes.
 It’s turned out pretty swell so far.

-Finally, Paris, pounding the keyboard and pounds of pastries.
-Acting as if, in my new gig as an unemployed writer.
+And now, in Paris, pounding the keyboard and pounds of pastries.
+Acting as if, in my new gig as a dreamer.
 From Seattleite to Parisian, it’s been a wild ride.
 I’m filled with gratitude about this blip in time.
 And I hope if you’ve found me here online, you’ll be interested to see me discover new stories to tell.
-And obviously, my book, Fixed: Dope sacks, dye packs and the long welcome back could always use some company.
-My current fiction project is coming together nicely and I’ll post a few glimpses of it here.
-I’d love to hear from you so please drop me a line any time.
+Or my book, Fixed: Dope sacks, dye packs and the long welcome back, which could always use some company.
+My current fiction project is finally coming together.

 To purchase your copy of Fixed, Click here